Skip to main content

 Here is how the Shared Dataflow feature works.

 Suppose you have two (2) sites and want to share one site's dataflow with another.
 Site A has its import, dataflow, and export set up.
-And site B has only its import and export setup.
+Site B has only its import and export setup.
 If you need the same dataflow in both sites, site A can become a source of intermediate and export dataflow for site B. The following example illustrates how site A shares the dataflow with site B:

 Shared dataflow for two sites